yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 ## For Platform Teams: Sustainability Checklist for AKS clusters

-The following checklist provides recommendations for designing energy and hardware efficient AKS clusters, and operate as a "Green Platform".
+The following checklist provides recommendations for designing energy and hardware efficient AKS clusters, that operate as a "Green Platform".

 The sustainability considerations for AKS clusters are aligned with [Application platform](concepts-sustainability-application-platform.md)